Business schools need to focus more clearly on their dynamic capabilities in order to re-invigorate and re-develop themselves and their students.

 Such capabilities may include expertise in the areas of leadership, strategy, innovation, people management and delivery/customer service.
 These represent different kinds of skills, organisational systems, routines and so on.
 The management educator must make choices regarding which to focus on and nurture in their students in order to produce impactful, practical managers.

-Second, there needs to be a thorough examination of the dynamic capabilities of the business school itself, addressing effectively the challenges of impact, relevance and competition.
+Second, there needs to be a thorough examination of the dynamic capabilities of the business school itself, addressing the challenges of impact, relevance and competition effectively.